On National Donor Day, Suffolk family celebrates the gift of life

 The defect lead to six open-heart surgeries and four cardiac catheterizations, including her first at three months old when it was discovered she had an unbalanced artioventricular canal, meaning her heart only had one pump.

-On December 12, 2017, the prayers of the family were answered after a compatible heat honor was found and Jasmine underwent the 13-hour transplant surgery.
+On December 12, 2016, the prayers of the family were answered after a compatible heat donor was found and Jasmine underwent the 13-hour transplant surgery.

 Her mother, Chaunta Chalmers, was able to take additional time-off from her job at the Virginia Department of Social Services thanks to coworkers who donated hundreds of hours of leave.